ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Cardinal Direction

 The new columns would be:
-- Surface Type (Window, Door, Glassdoor, etc.)
+- Surface Type% (Window, Door, Glassdoor, etc.)
-- Overhand Depth
+- Overhand Depth^
-- Fin Depth
+- Fin Depth^

 This suppports:
 - Subsurface.classification